Manchester City, Liverpool or Tottenham? Ex-Arsenal star Lauren predicts Premier League champions | Goal.com

 “They have dropped and are not comfortable and in the last games they lost heavily when you didn’t expect them to lose.
 They have dropped a little bit and they are not the same Liverpool as last year.”

-Tottenham Hotspur are fifth in the league table with five points adrift of the summit, but Lauren does not see Arsenal arch-rivals lifting the Premier League title this season.
+Tottenham Hotspur are fifth in the league table with five points adrift of the summit, but Lauren does not see Arsenal's archrivals lifting the Premier League title this season.

 “Tottenham have no chance of winning the league,” he added.